A Danish museum lent an artist $84,000 for his work. He kept the cash and named the art ‘Take the Money and Run.’

 Now, the museum in Aalborg, Denmark, is accusing him of breaking their legal agreement and demanding the artist return the 534,000 kroner, the equivalent of over $84,000.

-“The work is that I have taken their money,” Haaning said in an interview with a Danish radio show, “P1 Morgen.”
+“The work is that I have taken their money,” Haaning said in an interview with Danish radio show “P1 Morgen.”

 The 56-year-old resident of Copenhagen gained popularity in the 1990s.
 He is known for using art as commentary on money, power and marginalized groups, according to the Faurschou Foundation, a Copenhagen-based art museum.

-Haaning’s pieces were meant to be part of a new exhibition at the Kunsten Museum about the labor market entitled “Work it Out.”
+Haaning’s pieces were meant to be part of a new exhibition at the Kunsten Museum about the labor market entitled “Work It Out.”
 Running from Sept.
 28 to Jan.
 16, the exhibit features new and existing works from about 20 artists and occupies the majority of the museum.

 The museum asked Haaning to re-create his works from 2007 and 2010, which were visual representations of the average annual income for Austrians and Danes, respectively, by displaying the sum in bills affixed to a canvas.